Patricia Keating: Life

+Honors and distinctions

 Keating is a founding member of the Association for Laboratory Phonology and was President of the International Phonetic Association from 2015 to 2019.

+She was elected as a Fellow of the Acoustical Society of America in 2004, "for contributions to the integration of the phonetic and linguistic aspects of speech production".

+Personal life

 Keating is married to linguist Bruce Hayes.